Penguuuuu/titanic-plus/README.md

 ---

+### Features
+- Display ranked/total score rank on profiles
+- Display percent of maps completed on the clears page
+- Ability to configure each setting on the settings page

+---

 ### Notes
 - For modes other than standard, completion is the sum of all maps for the selected mode and standard.